-What’s the best MCU movie?
+What’s the best Marvel movie?
 It’s a question that’s divided fans of the biggest shared universe ever conceived for nearly a decade and a half now.

-Each Marvel Cinematic Universe film has its defenders (with the possible exception of The Incredible Hulk), and all four phases have at least one dedicated follower.
-Like Thanos donning his great gold mitten, we’ve finally committed to our own great work.
-We didn’t collect the universe’s most dangerous jewellery, though; we did something far more perilous we have ranked each and every MCU movie, from Iron Man all the way to Spider-Man: No Way Home.
+Each Marvel Cinematic Universe film has its defenders, and all five phases have at least one dedicated follower.
+Like Thanos donning his great gold mitten, we’ve finally committed to our own great work by watching all the Marvel movies in order.
+We didn’t collect the universe’s most dangerous jewelry, though; we did something far more perilous and have ranked each and every Marvel movie, from Iron Man all the way to the new movie Guardians of the Galaxy Vol. 3.
 It nearly killed us, but the work is done.
 It can never be undone.

-The Incredible Hulk (2008)
+32. The Incredible Hulk (2008)

 Marvel Studio’s first crack at the not-so-jolly green giant had all the charm of a sulking toddler and was about as tolerable.